akhilvreddy/PartSelect-Assistant/README.md

    - Add login support and user profiles so customers can save queries, track past troubleshooting steps, and receive personalized recommendations.

 2. **Enhanced Data Retrieval**
-   - Move from lightweight scraping to a crawled and indexed knowledge base refreshed occassionally.
+   - Move from lightweight scraping to a crawled and indexed knowledge base refreshed occasionally that sits on a CICD pipeline.

 3. **Multi-Modal Support**
    - Allow users to upload images of appliance model labels or parts.